Skip to main content

 Marketplace validation errors

 Run claude plugin validate . or /plugin validate . from your marketplace directory to check for issues.
+The validator checks plugin.json, skill/agent/command frontmatter, and hooks/hooks.json for syntax and schema errors.
 Common errors:

 ErrorCauseSolution